Degree of Murder

 Degree of Murder (Mord und Totschlag, Vivre à tout prix) is a 1967 West German film, starring Anita Pallenberg and directed by Volker Schlöndorff.
 The film is mainly known because of the soundtrack composed by Brian Jones (founder and multi-instrumentalist of the Rolling Stones), Pallenberg's boyfriend at the time.

 The film won three German Film Awards.
 It was entered into the 1967 Cannes Film Festival.

 It was filmed in colour in West Germany in 1967.

 Plot

-Marie (Anita Pallenberg) shoots her ex-boyfriend with his own gun, after he attempts to beat her.
-Instead of reporting this to the police she hires two men to help her dump the body in a construction site near an autobahn.
-While doing this she becomes romantically involved with both men.
+Marie (Anita Pallenberg) shoots her ex-boyfriend with his own gun, after he attempts to force himself on her.
+Instead of reporting this to the police, she hires two men to help her dump the body in a construction site near an autobahn.
+While doing this, she becomes romantically involved with both men.